iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/Simple Papers/2nd Grade STS-91.md

 ---
 title: 1.
-Choose the correct option to explain the idioms / phrases : (Question No. 1 to 5)
+Choose the correct option to explain the idioms / phrases
 tags:
   - 2nd-grade
   - movement-study